TalimaVale/BeastieBot-V3/readme.md

 # Introducing BeastieBot
 ## Welcome to the BeastieBot chatbot!
-Beastie is an ongoing, open source, chatbot project created by [teamTALIMA](https://github.com/teamTALIMA).
+Beastie is an ongoing community project created by [teamTALIMA](https://github.com/teamTALIMA).
 Originally designed for Twitch IRC chat rooms, Beastie can now also join Discord servers and Twitter accounts.
 Beastie is a customizable live streaming tool and online community moderator.

 Primary Features include: